rbdannenberg/soundcool/src/README.md

 - Go to `frontend/src/components/constants.js` file.
 - Change the `BASE_URL` with the X
 - run `npm start`
-- It will start the project editor in http://localhost:9000

 ## How to develop